-- Play, play, play we learn so much through play! - Build with Lego, create stories using playmobile or stuffies.
-Ask your child what will happen next? - ${\mathbf O}$ Build forts - Colour, practice drawing pictures, write letters or numbers. - Practice writing your name.
-If a pencil is too hard to hold, put uncooked rice in a pan, trace the letters with your fingers.
+- O Play, play, play we learn so much through play! - O Build with Lego, create stories using playmobile or stuffies.
+Ask your child what will happen next? - O Build forts - O Colour, practice drawing pictures, write letters or numbers.

-- Play with plasticine, strengthening your hand muscles.

-- Practice holding and cutting paper.

-- Use magnetic letters on the fridge or a cookie sheet.
-Build your name.

-- Sing the ABCs

-- Count to 10

-- Sing songs in the car at home.

-- Practice rhyming words.

-- Practice being in a car without a screen.
+- O Practice writing your name.
+If a pencil is too hard to hold, put uncooked rice in a pan, trace the letters with your fingers. - O Play with plasticine, strengthening hand muscles. - O Practice holding and cutting paper. - Use magnetic letters on the fridge or a cookie sheet.
+Build your name. - O Sing the ABCs - O Count to 10 - O Sing songs in the car and at home. - O Practice rhyming words. - O Practice being in a car without a screen.
 Look out the window, what do you see?
-Choose a colour and count the (blue)cars, count the trucks, look for dogs in the back of trucks!

-- Go to the grocery store.
+Choose a colour and count the (blue) cars, count the trucks, look for dogs in the back of trucks! - O Go to the grocery store.
 Practice waiting in the lineup.
-Yes, it's boring, what can we do to learn how to tolerate boring.
+Yes, it's boring, what can we do to learn how to tolerate "boring" and wait time without a device.
 Acknowledge the feeling and make a game to tolerate the feeling.
 Look for letters, colours, numbers in the store, make up a game that you can play while waiting.
-Your creative mind kicks in when you are feeling bored!
+Embrace boredom!
+Kids' creative minds kick in when they are feeling bored if we don't rescue them from it!